We found the 24 best Medicare Part D Plans in Kentucky for 2023.

-Choose Your Part D Plan with Care
+Choose Your Part D Plan Wisely

-Choose from the available Part D Medicare plans carefully, and don't settle on a Part D plan until you know that your most expensive medications are covered at a price you can afford.
-This information is available in the plan's A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
+Evaluate Part D Medicare plans wisely.
+If you have a regular prescription or two, we suggest that you verify that the plan you want offers your medication(s) at a good price.
+You find this information in the A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
 Medications not on a plan's formulary are generally not covered..
-You'll find links to the formulary and pharmacy web pages, as well as the plan's phone number, on each of the PDP pages listed above.
+We post links to the formulary and pharmacy web pages, as well as the plan's phone number, on each of the PDP pages listed above.

-Medicare Part D and Supplements Work Together
+Medicare Part D and Medicare Supplements Work Together

 Citations & References

-- Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed May 1, 2022
+- Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed August 1, 2022

-- Medicare.gov, "What's Medicare Supplement Insurance (Medigap)?", Last Accessed June 5, 2022
+- Medicare.gov, "Are prescription drugs covered in Medicare Advantage plans?", Last Accessed June 5, 2022

 - SSA.gov, "Extra Help with Medicare Prescription Drug Plan Costs", Last Accessed June 1, 2022

-- CMS.gov, "Landscape Source Files", Last Accessed October 26, 2021
+- CMS.gov, "Landscape Source Files", Last Accessed October 18, 2022

-- CMS.gov, "Medicare Part C & D Performance", Last Accessed October 15, 2021
+- CMS.gov, "Medicare Part C & D Performance", Last Accessed October 15, 2022